Table of Contents[Hide][Show]

-Food is a big part of experiencing a new country.
+Sri Lankan food is a major part of experiencing everything Sri Lanka has to offer.
 Sri Lanka, a multi-cultural island in South Asia, showcases its influences from both East and West through its cuisine.
 With rice and curry as staples, Sri Lankan cuisine blends native spices with dishes of Portuguese and Dutch influence from its colonial invaders.
-One Traveling Mom who grew up there shares her food guide for tasting your way through Sri Lanka.
-She lists the best “short eats” and unique dishes which you can only find in Sri Lanka.
+One Traveling Mom who grew up there shares her guide to Sri Lankan dishes.
+Here are the best “short eats” and unique dishes found in Sri Lanka.

 A Food Guide to Sri Lanka